engineblock/engineblock-docs/docsrc/content/user-guide/coordinated_omission.md

 constraints.
 Also, systems are comprised of clients *and* servers with various concurrency models.
 Sometimes it is useful to see system behavior through a more conventional lens.

+### In Future EngineBlock versions

+The metrics for latency, wait time, and response time will all be calculated consistently.
+Only latency will be provided as a standard metric, but when rate limiting is enabled, additional metrics for wait time and response time will be provided.

 ## Using C.O. metrics